khalilpyh/Goatrello/README.md

 # GOATRELLO
-Repository for PROG1440 Community Project with SoilOptix.
+Repository for Community Project with SoilOptix.
+A revised and more efficient software to replace Trello, exclusively for SoilOptix.

 # Team and Contact
 Cameron Shaefer